 - David Price – A player who has certainly struggled in the postseason with the Tampa Bay Rays, Price hopes to benefit from the new surroundings in Detroit with the Tigers.
 His season has been quite good with a 3.21 ERA but his issue will be mental.
 I’m hoping that a change of teams is exactly what his career needed.
 The Rays were never going to win, but the Tigers have far more talent and opportunity.
 If Price can perform to his potential this October, Detroit just might end up as World Series champions!

 AAA Sports Memorabilia is your headquarters for MLB collectibles.
 Our collection is huge online and offline with hundreds of thousands of options to choose from.
 Our autographed sports memorabilia come with certificates of authenticity from the most trusted companies in the industry and with lifetime guarantees.
 Our non-autographed collectibles are also officially licensed by the MLB.
 New collectibles are added weekly so check often to see what is new.

-Filed under: Boston Red Sox, Los Angeles Dodgers, MLB, New York Yankees, St. Louis Cardinals, Tampa Bay Rays | Tagged: adam wainwright, Clayton Kershaw, david price, Detroit Tigers, jon lester, Los Angeles Dodgers, MLB, New York Yankees, St. Louis Cardinals, Tampa Bay Rays | Leave a comment »
+Filed under: Boston Red Sox, Detroit Tigers, Los Angeles Dodgers, Oakland Athletics, St. Louis Cardinals, Tampa Bay Rays | Tagged: adam wainwright, Clayton Kershaw, david price, Detroit Tigers, jon lester, Los Angeles Dodgers, max scherzer, oakland a's, Oakland Athletics, St. Louis Cardinals, Tampa Bay Rays | Leave a comment »